Top Pick: BORA PM-3550

 Can I use a mobile base under a cabinet table saw with a 50" fence?

-There are mobile bases for table saws that include a T-style extension arm that will support both the cabinet saw and the fence.
+Mobile bases for table saws include a T-style extension arm that will support both the cabinet saw and the fence.

 How much will a mobile base raise the height of my tools?

 A mobile base will typically add 3/4″ to most tool heights.
-And, if you choose to install plywood base, you’ll also add the thickness of the plywood to the base.
+And, if you choose to install a plywood base, you’ll also add the plywood thickness to the base.

 Summary

-Odds are pretty good that once you mobilize one tool you’ll be putting wheels on everything in your shop.
-Just be sure to take time during the setup and look for help when lifting tools onto your base.
+The odds are that once you mobilize one tool, you’ll put wheels on everything in your shop.
+You can take time during the setup and look for help lifting tools onto your base.

 Eric has been a professional woodworker for over thirty years and has worked in small cabinet shops making everything from kitchen cabinets to hand-made furniture.
 Now working from a home woodworking shop Eric is sharing his passion for woodworking, tool advice and how-to knowledge from his Minnesota-based woodshop.